 The following parameters are supported in configuration files under the [mysqlbackup] group.
 The underscore characters in parameter names can be replaced with dashes and treated as synonyms, similar to mysqld parameters that use this same convention.
-(See Using Options on the Command Line in the backup_dirThe location under which backup destination files go.
-Typically retrieved automatically through the database connection.
-Must be specified if a database connection is not available.
-Same as the --backup-dir command-line option.

-MySQL Reference Manual for details.)
+(See Using Options on the Command Line in the MySQL Reference Manual for details.)
 The documentation typically lists the names with underscores, to match the output of the SHOW VARIABLES statement.